ALEX STRACHAN

 “Go to a place, capture its cultures, its fascinations, and life passions, and bring those images to life to illuminate and inspire others.
 It’s not enough to simply show what happened … you must make the greater world understand what it felt like to be there when it happened.”

 I would not make it to Africa until I was in my late thirties.
-My career as a journalist and fledgling photographer was by then set, but still, the plains of East Africa held a deep mystery— electrifying, exhilarating, gripping, heartbreaking, heartrending, inspiring, touching, sad and joyous by turns.
+My career as a journalist was by then set in stone — but still,, the green hills of Africa beckoned.
+They held a deep mystery for me — electrifying, exhilarating, edifying, heartbreaking, heartrending, inspiring, touching — sad and joyous by turns.

 “The idea that image makers can enjoy photographs, and even be influenced by them, seemed to me to make absolute sense.
 But that was not enough.
 Inspiration, passion even, does not exist in a vacuum.
 It cannot be a monologue.
 It has to be a conversation, and new people, new believers must be brought into the conversation as well.”

-My hope is that, somewhere in my work, there will be a glimmer of something, anything, that will intrigue you, perhaps encourage you to rise up and help turn the tide against the wanton destruction of what is left of the natural world around us.
+My hope is that, somewhere in my work, there will be a glimmer of something — anything — that will intrigue the casual visitor, and move them to rise up and help turn the tide against the wanton destruction of what’s left of nature’s enchanted kingdoms.